 So why do Mormons engage in genealogy?
-In my previous column, I described the unmatched contributions of Mormonism to the field.
+In my article “On a Mission,” I described the unmatched contributions of Mormonism to the field.
 We also explored the doctrine of “continuing revelation” that allows leaders of The Church of Jesus Christ of Latter-day Saints (the LDS Church) to adjust or even reverse doctrine — for instance, the 1890 banning of polygamy, which had previously been encouraged.

 What many did not recognize was that proxy baptism wasn’t confined to Mormon relatives and ancestors.
 Woodruff envisioned that ordinances could also be performed on documented non-Mormons and that they would have the option to accept or reject the offer from beyond the grave.
 Death would no longer be a barrier to Mormon evangelism.

 So there was no free lunch — or, at least, no free genealogy — for non-Mormons.
 As the contents of LDS databases have become more transparent in the Internet era, the extent and inappropriateness of the proxy baptism program have become clear:

 - Catholics were outraged to find that all the popes had been baptized in death; accordingly, since 2008, the Vatican has forbidden local dioceses to share their records with the LDS Church.

 - Jews were similarly appalled to learn that hundreds of thousands of Holocaust victims had been given the treatment — Anne Frank no fewer than nine times, in what we might think of as spam for the spirit world.